Be goal-oriented (and delegate!)

 Know your non-negotiables

 Identifying deal-breakers early is crucial in business.
 It's also crucial when building a solid relationship.
 Non-negotiables can be accidentally overlooked when people meet and begin dating - but this way lies heartache.
-If the aim is a lasting romance, it’s best to harness entrepreneurial ruthlessness and only date someone who genuinely meets your criteria, right from the start.
+If the aim is a lasting romance, it’s best to harness entrepreneurial ruthlessness and only date someone who genuinely meets your preferences, right from the start.

 This rule is particularly appropriate when taking the executive dating approach, where non-negotiables can be stated early to filter matches and avoid time-wasting.
 In many respects, finding a partner is much like finding an investor, employee or partner in business.
 Think of dates similarly to meetings (though vary the conversation!) – it’s often quickly evident if there’s chemistry or they fit the bill, so keep an exit strategy in mind when dating to minimise wasted time.
 Learn from the process to continue to refine what exactly you want.